peterzimon/docs-api/handlebars-themes/routing/taxonomies.md

 sidebar: "handlebars"
 ---

-Taxonomies are groupings of post based on a common relation.
+Taxonomies are groupings of posts based on a common relation.
 In Ghost, this is always defined by the post's author or tag

 Using taxonomies, Ghost will automatically generate post archives for tags and authors like `/tag/getting-started/` which will render a list of associated content.